John Logie Baird

-In 1928 the Baird Television Development Company achieved the first transatlantic television transmission.
+In 1928, the Baird Television Development Company achieved the first transatlantic television transmission.
 Baird's early technological successes and his role in the practical introduction of broadcast television for home entertainment have earned him a prominent place in television's history.

 In 2006, Baird was named as one of the 10 greatest Scottish scientists in history, having been listed in the National Library of Scotland's 'Scottish Science Hall of Fame'.
-In 2015 he was inducted into the Scottish Engineering Hall of Fame.
-On 26 January 2017 – IEEE unveiled a bronze street plaque at 22 Frith Street (Bar Italia), London, dedicated to Baird and the invention of television.
+In 2015, he was inducted into the Scottish Engineering Hall of Fame.
+In 2017, IEEE unveiled a bronze street plaque at 22 Frith Street (Bar Italia), London, dedicated to Baird and the invention of television.
 In 2021, the Royal Mint unveiled a John Logie Baird 50p coin commemorating the 75th anniversary of his death.

 Early years

-Baird was born on 13 August 1888 in Helensburgh, Dunbartonshire, and was the youngest of four children of the Reverend John Baird, the Church of Scotland's minister for the local St Bride's Church, and Jessie Morrison Inglis, the orphaned niece of a wealthy family of shipbuilders from Glasgow.
+Baird was born on 13 August 1888 in Helensburgh, Dunbartonshire, and was the youngest of four children of the Reverend John Baird, the Church of Scotland's minister for the local St Bride's Church, and Jessie Morrison Inglis, the orphaned niece of the wealthy Inglis family of shipbuilders from Glasgow.

 He was educated at Larchfield Academy (now part of Lomond School) in Helensburgh; the Glasgow and West of Scotland Technical College; and the University of Glasgow.
 While at college, Baird undertook a series of engineering apprentice jobs as part of his course.
 The conditions in industrial Glasgow at the time helped form his socialist convictions but also contributed to his ill health.
 He became an agnostic, though this did not strain his relationship with his father.
 His degree course was interrupted by the First World War and he never returned to graduate.

 At the beginning of 1915 he volunteered for service in the British Army but was classified as unfit for active duty.
 Unable to go to the front, he took a job with the Clyde Valley Electrical Power Company, which was engaged in munitions work.